Jim Bown

 Jim Bown (born June 24, 1960) is an American former stock car racing driver.
 He has run a total of 23 Winston Cup Series races.
 He scored one top-ten result, a tenth-place finish at Riverside International Raceway in 1982.
 In the NASCAR Busch Series, he competed in 122 races, with four top-fives and one pole.
 He also made one Craftsman Truck Series race in 1997 at Portland Speedway and he finished sixteenth.

-He is the younger brother of 1990 Busch champion Chuck Bown.
+Bown is the son of Dick Bown and younger brother of 1990 Busch champion Chuck Bown.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)